-Q: Who is leading the current-state study?
+Q: Who led the current-state study?

 A: Cook Ross, a leader in organizational development and bias education.

-Q: What does the study involve?
+Q: What did the study involve?

-Q: Why are we doing the study?
+Q: Why did we do the study?

 A: The National Association for Music Education wants to live up to our core mission of advancing music education by promoting the understanding and making of music by all.
 We are seeking strategies that help our profession confront and conquer the challenges we face.
 To address these head on, we must understand the real needs of the field and overcome any conscious or unconscious biases that we may have.